 These well-meant and sincere corrections from excellent teachers confuse dancers.
 Let's be clear: you cannot dance classical ballet without using your quadriceps since the function of the quads is to straighten the knees and lift the legs.
 Nor can the hamstrings, which, in a front leg lift, must lengthen in order to permit the leg to go up - and those with tight hamstring know this because the tighter the back of your leg, the lower your leg will be when you try to lift it - serve as leg lifters.

 I think teachers are trying to describe a subjective sensation: that a leg lift does not come from muscling or tensing the front of the legs, but from a feeling of release in the back of the legs.
 This release creates a feeling similar to a rush of wind under a skirt - a sensation of lifting from underneath.
-It might be more helpful to try to describe this than to perpetuate confusion with inaccurate statements about the function of muscles.
+It might be more helpful to try to describe this than to perpetuate confusion and cognitive dissonance with inaccurate statements about the function of muscles.

 |View of hamstrings, rotators, IT band from the back.|